 Dogs provide us with companionship, all kinds of cuteness and infinite amounts of love — so, the least we can do as pet owners is extoll their brilliance on their birthday on Instagram (of course!) and beyond.

-"It's all about celebrating the connection we have with our pets,” says Arden Moore, the author of “Dog Parties: How to Party With Your Pup.
+“It’s all about celebrating the connection we have with our pets,” says Arden Moore, author of “Dog Parties: How to Party With Your Pup.”

-From a DIY ball pit destined for Boomerang greatness to insanely adorable Instagram backdrops for the all-important birthday post, we found 10 ideas for those craving a barking good time.
+From a DIY ball pit destined for video greatness to insanely adorable Instagram backdrops for the all-important birthday post, we found 10 dog birthday party ideas for those craving a barking good time.

 1. Make it an un-fur-gettable morning